-The Sussex Voices Clinic aims to improve an understanding of voice-hearing experiences and enhance the effectiveness of therapy.
+Sussex Voices Clinic aims to improve understandings of voice-hearing experiences and enhance the effectiveness of therapy.
 It’s designed to cross diagnostic and service boundaries to improve access to innovative evidence-based therapies for patients distressed by hearing voices.

-The clinic is available to patients in Brighton and Hove and Eastbourne Assessment and Treatment Services who hear distressing voices.
+The clinic is available to patients in a growing number of Assessment and Treatment Services who hear distressing voices.
 All patients who come to the clinic are offered high-quality evidence-based therapies, consistent with NICE guidelines.
 Therapies are tailored to individual needs and include Cognitive Behavioural Therapy and Mindfulness, in both individual and group formats.
-Psychological therapy is helpful for many people who hear distressing voices but not everyone benefits.

 Patient s receiving therapy will continue to receive their usual care from their Assessment and Treatment Service and will also be given the opportunity to find out about and take part in research studies to help improve the quality of therapy interventions we offer.